in-the-keyhole/nestle-openshift-confluent-demo/README.md

     - A Sealed Secret to be used for git access to the team GitOps repository by Flux, To create a Sealed Secrete, follow these steps:

-        1. Create git secret for the teams gitops repository, use:
+        1. Create git secret for the teams gitops repository, for example:
             ```
             flux create secret git teamx-git \
                 --namespace production \